NSJ021/Ease-Of-Mind-Website/README.md

 ## Future Improvements

-Future improvements would to increase the interactions for the user, perhaps more videos /  other media content.
-Quizzes Etc. However I did decide to add a gallery section which only enhanced the websites content further and provided some more visual content.
+Future improvements would be to increase the interactiveness for the user, perhaps more videos /  other media content.
+Quizzes Etc. However I did decide to add a gallery section which only enhances the websites content further and provided some more visual content.